 by the executive branch should support

-this bill.
-The administrations plan to
+this bill, as the administrations plan to

 develop and implement a national testing